Embarking on the Journey to Mastering Argentine Tango

 If you do not dance, you are not a dancer.
-To dance, you will need to be a dancer, that means: to become a dancer.
+To dance, you will need to be a dancer, that means to become a dancer.
 To dance and not be a dancer is a contradiction.
 Observe that the most important word here is the verb "to be".
-Now you are able to understand that if you do not dance now, in order to be able to dance, eventually, a transformation of your self is needed.
-If you are not sure about it, or you are satisfied with yourself and your life and do not want to change anything, then: you don't want to dance, and if you don't want to dance, you won't dance.
+Now you can understand that if you do not dance now, to be able to dance, eventually, a transformation of yourself is needed.
+If you are unsure about it, or you are satisfied with yourself and your life and do not want to change anything, then you don't want to dance, and if you don't want to dance, you won't dance.

 At the beginning of human existence, is dancing.
 A baby in the womb perceives the voice of its mother as music, without separating the sounds from their meaning, responding to it with the interpretation of its whole body and existence.
 The baby is dancing.